 Sequence for construction

-The sequence of construction of piles shall be to the approval of the and shall be arranged so as to minimise the vertical and lateral displacement of piles already installed.
+The sequence of construction of piles shall be to the approval of the Project Manager and shall be arranged so as to minimise the vertical and lateral displacement of piles already installed.
 Levels of the tops of adjacent piles or the structures founded upon them or any other structure shall be measured at intervals while a pile is being installed.
 Driven piles driven which have risen, shall be re-driven or forced down to the original resistance.

 Driving piles

-The Contractor shall submit for the ’s approval details regarding the suitability efficiency and energy of his driving equipment.
+The Contractor shall submit for the Project Manager’s approval details regarding the suitability efficiency and energy of his driving equipment.

 Precast concrete piles shall not be driven until the concrete has achieved the specified characteristic strength.